Rebel Wilson reveals she was banned from Disneyland for a bathroom selfie - NewsBreak

 Wilson also revealed there are Disneyland “gangs” out there.
 She explained they consist of adults with names like the White Rabbits or Children of Thanos, and they wear matching vests and walk around the resort “doing gang stuff.”

 Apparently, one initiation into the gang was to steal the apple from the Snow White Ride.
-Wilson said that it happened so much, officials changed the apple into a hologram.
+Wilson said that it happened so much that officials changed the apple into a hologram.

 In February, Wilson got engaged to her beau Ramona Agruma in Disneyland .
 The couple started dating in 2021 and made it official on Instagram in June 2022.